Genius Referrals

 7. Send a follow-up email

-A follow-up email should contain the basic gist of your referral program, incentives you'll offer and the call-to-action (CTA).
+A follow-up email should convey the key details of your referral program.

 While the goal is to get brand advocates to join your referral program, you don't want to seem like a spammer either.
 If your brand advocates don't join, send a follow-up email in two weeks or after a month.